dmente03/gss/readme.md

 Code is written and maintained by people.
 Ensure your code is descriptive, well commented, and approachable by others.
 Great code comments convey context or purpose.
 Do not simply reiterate a component or class name.
 Be sure to write in complete sentences for larger comments and succinct phrases for general notes. _(From [Code Guide](http://codeguide.co/).)_

 #### Linter
 Use [SCSS Lint](https://github.com/brigade/scss-lint) to help you be on the right track.
 Install its [plugin](https://github.com/brigade/scss-lint#editor-integration) on your editor of choice.
-Also, use the [GSS configuration file](https://gist.github.com/sergiofontes/47ec6addc1768855b3e7b2aba992f96f) to remain compliant with these standards.
+Also, use [this GSS configuration file](https://gist.github.com/sergiofontes/47ec6addc1768855b3e7b2aba992f96f) to remain compliant with these standards.

 #### Autoprefixer
 Use [Autoprefixer](https://github.com/postcss/autoprefixer) to deal with CSS vendor prefixes.
 In other words, you must not manually write these annoying prefixes — let the PostCSS' [Autoprefixer](https://github.com/postcss/autoprefixer) do it for you.
 Doing this, you keep the code clean and also improve maintainability, since you can easily configure what browsers the project should support.